Jake-makes/deepseek-quicktab/README.md

 # deepseek-quicktab
-A quick taskbar launcher for deepseek on windows/linux
+A quick taskbar launcher for deepseek on windows